terraform-ibm-modules/terraform-ibm-powervs-sap/examples/basic/README.md

-# Basic PowerVS SAP system Module Example
+# Basic Power Systems Virtual Server for SAP HANA Module Example

 This example illustrates how to use the `power-sap` module.
 It provisions the following infrastructure: